DorsetDigital/silverstripe-simpleinstagram/README.md

 # Usage

 To use the module, you will need to add a couple of bits of code to your template and its associated controller.
+The Instagram username is passed in as the (required) argument when instantiating the class.
-For example, if you were adding the feed to your HomePage class:
+For example, if you were adding a feed to your HomePage class for the 'natgeo' Instagram account:

 ```php
 <?php